From Robert Pichette’s Book appendix

 April 25, the reconstructed sawmill is destroyed by fire.

-During the night of July 25‑26, a demented novice sets fire to the barns, the smithy, the bakery, the carpenter’s workshop and the apiary.
+During the night of July 25‑26, a demented novice sets fire to the barns, the smithy, the bake

 - July 25 the comer‑stone of the new monastery is blessed and laid to mark the 25th anniversary of the arrival of the pioneers.